Building your home

 • Prescription drug: $493 (Greenville) vs. $470 (Average U.S. City)

-READ ALSO: Buying a house in Tampa
+READ ALSO: Cost to buy a house in California

 Miscellaneous Goods and Services: